Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 This example adds the `close` function to the prototype after creating the constructor.
 It may be added before instead.

+This example also adds a getter accessor function for the property `isOpen`.

 ```
 #define kPrototype (0)
 #define kConstructor (1)